ChisholmKyle/ArduinoCMake/README.md

 1. Set the Arduino path environment variable `export ARDUINO_ROOT="/Applications/Arduino.app/Contents/Java"`.
 Note that this directory may be different for your installed Arduino library.
 1. Set your board and serial port, then compile the example (see below).

+### Windows (Ubuntu Bash)

+TODO: It would be interesting to try the (beta) [Windows 10 Linux/Ubuntu bash](https://msdn.microsoft.com/en-us/commandline/wsl/about) environment, especially if picocom can be used.

 ### Windows (MSYS2)

 This is not the only way to use Arduino and CMake on Windows, but it is likely a good choice for you if you're comfortable with Linux or Mac OS X.